realA10001986/SID/README.md

 ##### &#9193; '0' and button trigger BTTFN-wide TT

-If the SID is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "0" on the IR remote control or pressing the external Time Travel button, just as if the Time Travel was triggered by the TCD.
-If this option is unchecked, pressing "0" or the Time Travel button only triggers a Time Travel sequence on the SID.
+If the SID is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing ```0``` on the IR remote control or pressing the external Time Travel button, just as if the Time Travel was triggered by the TCD.
+If this option is unchecked, pressing ```0``` or the Time Travel button only triggers a Time Travel sequence on the SID.

 ##### &#9193; Show clock when Screen Saver is active

 If this option is checked, the SID will show current local time - as queried from the TCD - when the Screen Saver is active.

+##### &#9193; Clock off in Night Mode

+This option selects whether the clock should be switched off in night mode, or not.

 #### <ins>Settings for wired connections</ins>